AlexJReid/blog/content/posts/druid-cdc/index.md

 draft = false
 date = 2022-08-07
-title = "Using change data capture to perform flexible aggregations with Druid and DynamoDB" description = "Druid is built to store immutable events, not records that can get updated at any time.
-This post explores how to build a Druid data source from a DynamoDB table to provide flexible aggregations." slug = "druid-cdc" tags = ["druid", "dynamodb", "cdc", "change data capture", "dynamodb-streams", "olap", "elasticsearch", "opensearch", "counts"] categories = []
+title = "Using change data capture to perform flexible aggregations with Druid and DynamoDB" description = "Druid stores immutable events, not records that can get updated at any time.
+This post explores building a Druid data source from a DynamoDB table stream to provide flexible aggregations." slug = "druid-cdc" tags = ["druid", "dynamodb", "cdc", "change data capture", "dynamodb-streams", "olap", "elasticsearch", "opensearch", "counts"] categories = []